kubernetes/website/docs/concepts/storage/volumes.md

 Mount propagation allows for sharing volumes mounted by a Container to other Containers in the same Pod, or even to other Pods on the same node.

-If the MountPropagation feature is disabled, volume mounts in pods are not propagated.
+If the "`MountPropagation`" feature is disabled, volume mounts in pods are not propagated.
 That is, Containers run with `private` mount propagation as described in the [Linux kernel documentation](https://www.kernel.org/doc/Documentation/filesystems/sharedsubtree.txt).

-To enable this feature, specify `MountPropagation=true` in the `--feature-gates` command line option.
+To enable this feature, specify `MountPropagation=true` in the `--feature-gates` command line option for the API server and kubelets.
 When enabled, the `volumeMounts` field of a Container has a new `mountPropagation` subfield.
 Its values are:

  * `HostToContainer` - This volume mount will receive all subsequent mounts that are mounted to this volume or any of its subdirectories.
 This is